Anohni - 4 Degrees

 But I never thought about the idea that you could be the villain, that this isn't a character that you're making up, but you're singing about your own complicit part in all this.

-It's the most excruciating part because I can't point a finger at Donald Trump and not see a part of myself in him as a passive beneficiary of his brutal policy, just as any white person in America is a beneficiary of all the racist and monstrous policies of imperialism that led to this Goldilocks zone of our petrochemical comforts, because it's not just the voice of the other.
+It's the most excruciating part because I can't point a finger at Donald Trump and not see a part of myself in him as a passive beneficiary of his brutal policy, just as any white person in America is a beneficiary of all the racist and monstrous policies of imperialism that led to this Goldilocks zone of our petrochemical comforts because it's not just the voice of the other.

+It is my voice.
 You know, it is my intention.

-And I think that that's something that I've tried quite brazenly to embody this idea that this illness that our society suffers from was was also within me.
+And I think that that's something that I've tried quite brazenly to embody this idea that this illness that our society suffers from was also within me.

 My conversation with Anoni and Hudson Mohawk continues after this.